Coderaman-tech/Strivers-SDE-Sheet-Challenge/Arrays/README.md

 Here, we will iterate the given array with a single loop and while iterating we will add the elements in a sum variable.
 Now, if at any point the sum becomes less than 0, we will set the sum as 0 as we are not going to consider any subarray with a negative sum.
 Among all the sums calculated, we will consider the maximum one.

 Thus we can solve this problem with a single loop.

+# Sort an array of 0s, 1s and 2s
+This algorithm contains 3 pointers i.e. low, mid, and high, and 3 main rules.
+The rules are the following:

+arr[0….low-1] contains 0.
+[Extreme left part]
+arr[low….mid-1] contains 1.
+arr[high+1….n-1] contains 2.
+[Extreme right part], n = size of the array